|

 Weather - Climate of Agra :-

-Agra features a semiarid climate that borders on a humid
+Agra features a semiarid climate that borders on a humid subtropical

-subtropical climate.
-The city features mild winters, hot
+climate.
+The city features mild winters, hot and dry summers and a

-and dry summers and a monsoon season.
-However the monsoons,
+monsoon season.
+However the monsoons, though substantial in Agra,

-the monsoon in other parts of India.
-This is a primary
+are not quite as heavy as the monsoon in other parts of India.
+This

-factor in Agra featuring a semiarid climate as opposed
+is a primary factor in Agra featuring a semiarid climate as opposed

 to a humid subtropical climate.